Adelco24/turtlebot3_project3/readme.md

 ## Map Dimensions

-All dimensions are in milimeters.
+All dimensions are in meters.

 ![map](map.png)